SchoolOfCode/final-project_front-end-12/README.md

 ## Roadmap

+Goals completed since Demo Day:

+- Add in colour scheme changing functionality, so that the website theme changes according to the season.
+- Make all the tags on our card components clickable and add new back-end routes, so users can sort by all tags.
+- Accessibility edits made to our button components.

+Goals we're working towards:

+- Colour theme reiterations and colour testing.
-The stretch goal that we're currently working on is to integrate the recipe arm of our product design.
-With this stretch goal, users should be able to locate and search for seasonal recipes which match up to different foods in season.
+- More cleanly integrate the recipe arm of our design.
+Users should be able to search for recipes, and receive seasonal suggestions.
+The API we are using to retrieve recipes returns irregular data, which might have to be handled or addressed in a more robust way moving forward.

-Potentially, we will create an intermediary API between our front and back-end which can help sort and tidy the recipes data we are pulling from various places.
-Regarding the front-end, some stretch goals we'd like to implement next include adding in seasonal colour scheme functionality and expanding our searchbar functionality.
+- Expand searchbar functionality with error handling and looking into fuzzy search.

-Following meeting this stretch goal, our next goal will be to integrate a maps API, to allow users to search for local farms and growers near them.
+- Integrate a maps API, to allow users to search for local farms, shops and growers near them.
+- Make further accessibility edits.
+Always actively ongoing!